gt23delhi/Pix2Pix_GAN/README.md

 # Pix2Pix_GAN
-Conversion of satellite photographs to Google maps using a GAN
+Transformation of satellite photographs to Google maps using a GAN